 When selecting life insurance it is important to be familiar with the available options.
 Insurance can be either temporary or permanent.
 While temporary insurance only has a term option, permanent life insurance can be either a whole life or universal policy.
 Here are a few things you should know about each type.

 - Term Life Insurance provides the maximum coverage per cost and coverage can be for a selected term up to 30 years.
 However, this policy does not provide lifetime coverage and there is no savings feature.

 - Whole Life has fixed premiums, tax deferred accumulation and lifetime coverage.
 With a whole life policy, the rate of return may be lower than other investment options, and there are charges for cancelling your policy.

 - Universal Life also provides lifetime coverage, has flexible premiums, a flexible death benefit, and pricing is based on assumed interest rate.
 A universal policy does have a higher risk since the death benefit may not provide adequate coverage or premiums may rise if interest rates drop.

-Contact a life insurance specialist at Dickinson Insurance Agency to for a free assessment to determine what type of policy best meets your needs and receive a competitive quote for an individual life insurance policy.
+If you are interested in obtaining a new Life Insurance policy, Contact Dickinson Insurance for a free assessment to determine what type of policy best meets your needs and receive a competitive quote.